irvinejeremy/irvinejeremy/_posts/2025-02-01-red-clover-eil-et-calculator.md

 ## Why this tool matters
-Lesser clover leaf weevil larvae can substantially reduce seed yield.
-Growers often face uncertainty about whether damage levels justify treatment.
+Lesser clover leaf weevil larvae can substantially reduce seed yield and growers often face uncertainty about whether damage levels justify treatment.

 This calculator turns field scouting information into a practical recommendation by combining: